RIPE-NCC/ris-docs/docs/25_ris_live.md

-# RIS-live
+# RIS Live

-RIS Live is near-realtime access to the data collected by RIS.
-It's documentation can be found here: https://ris-live.ripe.net/manual/
+RIS Live provides near-realtime streaming access to the data collected by RIS.
+Documentation can be found here: https://ris-live.ripe.net/manual/